Foxxite/HR-Grande-Omega-Skins/readme.md

 ### Steps Auto Updater

-Go into the folder of you chosen theme until you find the files and folders `index.html`, 'main.js' (not always included) and wwwroot.
+Go into the folder of you chosen theme until you find the files and folders `index.html, main.js (not always included) and wwwroot`.
 Extract these files **on top** of `Grande_Omega\tmp\`.

+---

 Replace the files you get asked to replace.
 Next time you start grande Omega it should appear in your chosen theme.